amirdeljouyi/starter-academic/content/home/work_experience.md

     location: Tehran
     date_start: '2020-06-01'
     date_end: '2020-09-30'
-    description: I worked Part-time as Front-End Engineer at Dideo.
-During this project, we developed a Video on demand (VOD) system for Irancell.
+    description: I worked Part-time as a Front-End Engineer at Dideo.
+During this project, we developed a video on demand (VOD) system for Irancell.

 design:
   columns: '2'